 The 3-year-old Hard Spun filly drifted out in the lane after a mile in 1:35.06 but was kept to the task by jockey Irad Ortiz Jr., who partnered with Questing to win their second grade I in a row; the duo took the July 21 TVG Coaching Club American Oaks (gr.
 I) last time out.
-The final time for the Alabama was a swift 2:01.29, fastest in the race since Love Sign won the 1980 edition in 2:01, according to the New York Racing Association.
+The final time for the Alabama was a swift 2:01.29, fastest in the race since Go For Wand won the 1990 edition in 2:00.8.

 In Lingerie was second and Via Villaggio finished 17 lengths behind the winner in third.
 Grace Hall was fifth behind Zo Impressive in the field of seven 3-year-old fillies.
 Sea Island and Uptown Bertie completed the order of finish.

 "I was thinking the pace was too fast, but I liked the way she was doing it," said McLaughlin of Questing's performance.
 "I looked behind her, and a lot of them were riding hard to keep up.
 I was nervous about the fractions, but she was doing it the right way."